Spartanx10000/PlusTags/README.md

 ## :mag: Features
 - This library is a .NET Standard library built using Visual Studio 2017
-- Support both .NET Framework and .NET Core Framework
+- Support both .NET Framework 4.x and .NET Core Framework 2.x
 - Use only one XML file to store the information

 ## :pushpin: Target Applications
 This library is aimed at the following type of applications:
 - **Desktop**
    - Console Applications (.NET/.NET Core)
-   - WinForms (.NET/.NET Core)
+   - WinForms (.NET)
 - **Web**
    - ASP.NET WebForms (.NET)
    - ASP.NET MVC (.NET/.NET Core)